-We talked to Sean Myers, co-founder of VETRO Fibermap, about how his team is innovating to deliver a solution to facilitate expanding broadband access across the country, and this is what he said about it.
+Sean Myers, co-founder of VETRO Fibermap tells us about how his team is innovating to deliver a solution to facilitate expanding broadband access countrywide.

 First of all, how are you and your family doing in these COVID-19 times?